TUM-FAF/FAF-121-Leahu-Luminita/WP/Lab#1/README.md

    - **Create a Windows application:**

-      In order to do this I used function `CreateWindowEx` with size : 400 x 348 and name : Lab#1::Editor.
+      In order to do this I used function `CreateWindowEx();` The window has size : 400 x 348 and name : Lab#1::Editor.
    - **Add 2 buttons to window: one with default styles, one with custom styles (font family)**

       To change font family of button I used